zohararad/audio5js/README.md

 There are many great audio playback libraries out there, each trying to solve a different problem.
 Audio5js tries to address or avoid the following:

-* Library-agnostic - Audio5js doesn't rely on any external library like jQuery or Dojo, leaving the DOM manipulation part to you.
+* **Library-agnostic** - Audio5js doesn't rely on any external library like jQuery or Dojo, leaving the DOM manipulation part to you.
-* Multi-codec - Audio5js assumes you'll want to support any commonly available audio codec, not just MP3.
+* **Multi-codec** - Audio5js assumes you'll want to support any commonly available audio codec, not just MP3.
-* Light-weight - Audio5js doesn't try and implement anything beyond the bare-bones HTML5 Audio playback API, keeping it light and nimble.
+* **Lightweight** - Audio5js doesn't try and implement anything beyond the bare-bones HTML5 Audio playback API, keeping it light and nimble.
-* Javascript-only - Audio5js doesn't depend on existing `<audio>` tags in your DOM, but instead lets you programmatically control every aspect of the audio playback cycle from Javascript.
+* **Javascript-only** - Audio5js doesn't depend on existing `<audio>` tags in your DOM, but instead lets you programmatically control every aspect of the audio playback cycle from Javascript.
-* No UI - Each player is different, and therefore the visual and functional implementation is left to you.
+* **No UI** - Each player is different, and therefore the visual and functional implementation is left to you.
 Audio5js aims to facilitate the authoring of your audio player UI by exposing a unified API, and nothing more.
-* No fluffy penguin abuse - Audio5js will never abuse or hurt fluffy penguins wherever they might be.
+* **No fluffy penguin abuse** - Audio5js will never abuse or hurt fluffy penguins wherever they might be.

 ## Getting Started